szoio/szoio.github.io/_posts/2016-12-18-free-monad-event-sourcing-interpreters.md

 In addition we have not yet considered any concrete implementations for the interpreter.
 We deal with both these below.

 What we want `E` to represent is a serialisable form of our command algebra `F`.
-Then our events will be serialised and stored in the event log.
-These days you need a reasonably good reason to not choose Json as a serialisation format, at least not until you data volume is such that binary serialisation becomes imperative.
-For Json processing in a FP Scala stack, [Circe](https://circe.github.io/circe/) is a good fit.
+Using this our events will be serialised and persisted in the event log.
+These days you need a decent reason to not choose Json as a serialisation format, at least not until you data volume is such that binary serialisation becomes imperative.
+For Json processing in a FP Scala stack, especially using [Cats](http://typelevel.org/cats/), [Circe](https://circe.github.io/circe/) is a good fit.

 The task of converting to and from Json is handled generically by `Encoder` and `Decoder` type classes.
 Other Json libraries work in similar ways using type classes of different names.
 In this case we need a way of passing the `Encoder` typeclass instance to the interpreter.
 This is not a Json specific requirement - converter typeclasses is the most suitable mechanism for handling encoding into any serialisation format.